 On July 29, 2010, Michael Davis, a former NFL running back, filed a putative class action in the United States District Court for the Northern District of California against the Company, alleging that certain past versions of Madden NFL included the images of certain retired NFL players without their permission.
 In March 2012, the trial court denied the Company's request to dismiss the complaint on First Amendment grounds.
-In January 2015, that trial court decision was affirmed by the Ninth Circuit Court of Appeals and the case was remanded back to the United States District Court for the Northern District of California.
-On February 2, 2017, the United States District Court for the Northern District of California denied the plaintiffs' motion for class certification.
+In January 2015, that trial court decision was affirmed by the Ninth Circuit Court of Appeals and the case was remanded back to the United States District Court for the Northern District of California, where the case is pending.